tobiasbriones/blog/mathswe/ops/services/pr/initializing-the-mathswe-ops-services-project---mathswe-ops-services-2024-09-15/index.md

 # Initializing the MathSwe Ops Services Project | MathSwe Ops Services (2024/09/15)

+The new MathSwe Ops Services is a general-purpose server application designed to support General SWE tasks related to mathematical software.
+The project initialization is the first step to follow.

 ---

 **Initialize project services with Cloudflare Workers, TS, and vitest**